 When provisioning a server, you must decide which version of PHP you want to install by default.
 The

-php binary will point to the installed version selected at the time of creation.
+php binary on your server will point to the installed version selected at the time of its creation.

-You can install additional versions of PHP between 5.6 and 7.4.
-Click the Install button to start the process.
-Once the version has been installed, you may select it when creating a site, or switching a site's PHP version.
+You can install additional versions of PHP via the PHP tab on a server's management dashboard.
+Once an additional version of PHP has been installed, you may select it when creating a site or when switching a site's PHP version.

-When a version of PHP has been installed you may reference it on the CLI via
+When an additional version of PHP has been installed, you may reference it on the CLI via

 php binary will always point to the active CLI version (if changed from the default).

-Due to the way that these settings work, they will apply to all versions of PHP installed on the server.
-If you need to, you may manually configure these values on the server.
+Changing the following settings will apply the changes to all versions of PHP installed on the server.

 # Max File Upload Size

-You may configure the maximum file upload size through the Forge dashboard.
-This value should be provided in Megabytes.
+You may configure the maximum file upload size through the PHP tab of the server management dashboard.
+This value should be provided in megabytes.
 For reference,

 # Max Execution Time

-You may configure the maximum execution time through the Forge dashboard.
+You may configure the maximum execution time through the PHP tab of the server management dashboard.
 This value should be provided in seconds.
-This can be temporarily overwritten within your application codebase.